Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

 :math:`LectureDoc^2` Tutorial
 =============================

-LectureDoc is an authoring system for creating lecture slides/notes/exercises.
+LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises.
 LectureDoc enables you to write a single (HTML or) reStructuredText document that contains the slides, additional annotations and also exercises.
+Using LectureDoc's module system even more advanced use cases, such as integrated quizzes, are possible.

 This tutorial is written in reStructuredText and can be used as a template for creating your own lecture slides.

-The *code* of this tutorial is available on GitHub: `Delors/reStructuredTextToLectureDoc2/main/ld_base_example.rst <https://raw.githubusercontent.com/Delors/reStructuredTextToLectureDoc2/main/ld_base_example.rst>`__
+The *code* of this tutorial is available on GitHub: `Delors/reStructuredTextToLectureDoc2/main/ld_base_example.rst <https://github.com/Delors/reStructuredTextToLectureDoc2/blob/main/ld_base_example.en.rst?plain=1>`__

 *Prof. Dr. Michael Eichberg*